DennisMat/EmailResponder/README.md

 # EmailResponder
-A automatic responder to email.
+A automatic responder to dealing with recuiter spam.